544 Wiper Info

 Installing a two-Speed Motor:

-Only single speed Motors were installed by Volvo (Reference: Single Speed Wiper Motors), but I have one first hand account of a two speed Motor from a 140 being adapted and mounted on a 544 mechanism (Reference: #Krarup_two_speed_140_wiper_motor_into_a_544).
+Only single speed Motors were installed by Volvo (Reference: Single Speed Wiper Motors), but there is first hand account of a two speed Motor from a 140 being adapted and mounted on a 544 mechanism (Reference: #Krarup_two_speed_140_wiper_motor_into_a_544).
 An adapter mounting plate was necessary for the Motor Assy, shortening the bell-crank was necessary, and the Two-speed (plus Wash) Switch (Four Position?) obviously needed to come along also, but apparently it can be done!
-The developer has sent pictures and details, and I have collected them in a separate page, linked at Reference.
+The developer, Michael Krarup of Switzerland, has sent pictures and details, and I have collected them in a separate page, linked at Reference.

 Spur Gears, from a popular reference source: https://en.wikipedia.org/wiki/Gear#Spur